datum-cloud/docs/content/en/docs/tutorials/httpproxy/_index.md

 1. **HTTPProxy not showing PROGRAMMED: True**:
    - Check the HTTPProxy status: `kubectl describe httpproxy <name>`
-   - Verify the backend endpoint URL is accessible
-   - Ensure the Datum network services operator is running

 2. **Generated hostname not responding**:
    - Verify the HTTPProxy status shows `PROGRAMMED: True`
-   - Check that the backend service at the endpoint URL is accessible
-   - Review the generated Gateway status: `kubectl get gateway -o wide`
+   - Verify the hostname is present in the `status.hostnames` field.
+If it is not, check for the `HostnamesVerified` or `HostnamesInUse` conditions

 3. **Backend URL parsing issues**:
    - Ensure the endpoint URL includes the scheme (http:// or https://)
-   - Verify the hostname in the URL is resolvable
    - Check for any typos in the endpoint URL

 4. **Checking generated resources**:
    - List all related resources: `kubectl get gateway,httproute,endpointslices`
    - Use `kubectl describe` on any resource showing issues
-   - Review logs from the network services operator if resources aren't being created